openshift/openshift-origin-design/web-console/4.0-designs/storage/Expand Storage Cluster/Expand Storage Cluster.md

 ![Storage Resources List](img/Expand-Storage-01.png)
 In the resource kebab menu, the user will find an action called “Add Capacity” clicking on that will open the add modal.

+Note: only Add Capacity is needed for OCS 4.2.
+Add Node and Add Storage Device would be post OCS 4.2.

 ![Add Capacity Modal](img/Expand-Storage-02.png)
 In the “Add Capacity” modal, the user needs to decide on how much capacity he wants to add, and which storage class this request will be made against.